So, how does Nest work?

 Will it be a closed house only for the people living there?

-Yes and no. Nest is a hub for the whole startup community.
-We are a place people can visit and hang out, the “place to be” for foreign entrepreneurs visiting Copenhagen, and a great location for hosting entrepreneurship talks.
+Yes and no. Nest is first and foremost a home, but also a place friends can visit and hang out, and a great location for hosting events and talks.
 By opening Nest events up, we get a healthy flow of great people in the building, adding to everyone’s network and increasing general inspiration.

 How much will all this cost?